What is employer super?

 - Temporary salary continuance cover (also known as income protection).

 It’s MySuper authorised.
 What does that mean?

 MySuper is a simple default investment option.
-It is intended by the government to make comparing super products easier based on key differences like cost and investment performance.
-MySuper authorised means it meets the specific standards set under legislation, including fee structures and generally a basic level of insurance coverage.
+It is intended by the government to make comparing super products easier based on key differences, like cost and investment performance.
+MySuper-authorised means it meets the specific standards set under legislation, including fee structures and a basic level of insurance coverage2 .

-If you don’t select an investment option, your contributions will be paid into a MySuper investment option.
+If your employee doesn’t select an investment option, their contributions will be paid into a MySuper investment option.

-If your employee chooses to do this they should refer to the relevant super fund’s product disclosure statement for detailed information on costs and the steps involved in making changes.
+If your employee chooses to do this, they should refer to the relevant super fund’s product disclosure statement for more details on costs and applying for insurance changes.